qzq92/Building_Generative_AI_Powered_Applications_IBM/README.md

 ## Environment file to create and edit

+The *.env* file containing environment variables will be referenced by all modules in this repo.
+Here are the default settings for quickstart.

-Include the following parameters.
-Please enter your API Token keys where necessary.
+Please enter your API Token keys, change model names are other configurations where necessary for other experimentation needs

 ```
 OPENAI_API_KEY = <YOUR API TOKEN>
 OPENAI_MAX_TOKEN = "4000"
 OPENAI_MODEL_NAME = "gpt-3.5-turbo"
 HUGGINGFACEHUB_API_TOKEN = <YOUR API TOKEN>
-PYTHONPATH =
+PYTHONPATH = <REPOSITORY PATH>

 # For Image Captioning
 BLIP_MODEL_NAME = "Salesforce/blip-image-captioning-large"
 VISUALQA_IMAGE_FILENAME = "demo_image.jpg" ## For imagecaptioning.py use
 IMAGES_SOURCE_URL = "https://en.wikipedia.org/wiki/IBM" ## For automate_url_caption.py use
-MIN_RES_PIXELS = "400"
+MIN_RES_PIXELS = "400" ## As long it is positive
-MODEL_CAPTION_MAX_TOKEN = "300"
+MODEL_CAPTION_MAX_TOKEN = "300" ## As long it is positive

 # For Chatbot.
-Please select a model that can fit and run on your computer.
+Please select a relevant HuggingFace model that can fit and run on your computer.
 CHATBOT_MODEL_NAME = "facebook/blenderbot-400M-distill"
 CHATBOT_MODEL_TEMPERATURE = "0.8" # Anything above 0 but less than 1
 CHATBOT_MODEL_MAX_LENGTH = "80"

-# For VoiceAssistant:
+# For VoiceAssistant.
+Refer to STT models, https://huggingface.co/models?pipeline_tag=automatic-speech-recognition and TTS models page at https://huggingface.co/models?pipeline_tag=text-to-speech

-# Refer to https://huggingface.co/models?pipeline_tag=automatic-speech-recognition.
-For long form transcription, please use "distil-whisper/distil-large-v3"
+## For long form transcription, please use "distil-whisper/distil-large-v3".
+STT Config here
 HUGGINGFACE_STT_MODEL_NAME = "openai/whisper-small"
 HUGGINGFACE_STT_MODEL_MAX_TOKEN = "128"
 HUGGINGFACE_STT_MODEL_TEMPERATURE = "0.0"

-# Refer to models page https://huggingface.co/models?pipeline_tag=text-to-speech
+## TTS Config here.
 HUGGINGFACE_TTS_MODEL_NAME  = "microsoft/speecht5_tts"
 TTS_API_CALL_ENABLED = "0" # will route tts model use to above.
 Other value will mean offline inference